cdt10/FCC-Local-Weather-App/README.md

 # FCC-Local-Weather-App
-This is the code for the local weather app project from the Free Code Camp curriculum.
+This is the code for my local weather app project from the Free Code Camp curriculum.